 Lenders get guidelines, but it does not mean they have to follow them

 Banking regulators and government mortgage agencies typically issue proclamations after a disaster, directing lenders and loan servicers to make certain accommodations for borrowers.
 But these permissions are only guidelines.
-A May 25, 2011, Financial Institution Letter issued by the Federal Deposit Insurance Corp.
-(FDIC), for instance, declares: "Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the heath of the community and serve the long-term interests of the lending institution."
+Lenders are encouraged to work with affectoed homeowners, with guidelines from regulators like HUD or foreclosure or forbearance outlines from Fannie Mae and Freddie Mac joining other guidance from state and local agencies.
+In general, regulators point out (as in a 2011 letter to banks from the FDIC) that "Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the heath of the community and serve the long-term interests of the lending institution."

 Lenders must stay within regulators' parameters and agencies' loan servicing guidelines, says Bob Davis, executive vice president of the American Bankers Association in Washington, D.C., though they still have latitude to consider borrowers' individual situations.
 For some, that might mean a longer period of forbearance or more flexible payment plan.

 Mortgage relief you can expect following a disaster

 The Federal Housing Administration traditionally imposes a 90-day moratorium on foreclosures of FHA-insured loans in a disaster area.
 This freeze, triggered by an official declaration by the current president at the time of the disaster, gives the homeowner "a little more time" to work with the lender and insurance carrier to assess the damage and understand the situation, says Karol Mason, business process quality manager at Wells Fargo Home Mortgage.